 - 2013 (Adult): 45 adult travelers, including several pastors in February (with Joel Kramer)

 - 2015 (Adult): 18 adult travelers in February (with Joel Kramer)

 - 2017 (Adult): 55 adult travelers in February, including five pastors (Feb-March 2017) (with Joel Kramer)

 - 2018 (Adult): 27 adult travelers in February, including members from Clairemont Emmanuel Baptist Church in San Diego (with Joel Kramer)

 - 2018 (CHS/CVCS) 57 students and parents from two different Christian schools in March (with Joel Kramer)

-I encourage you to talk to anyone who has been on one of my previous trips and they will tell you, “Go!”
-It will be something you never regret.
+Please, I encourage you to talk to anyone who has been on one of my previous trips and they will tell you, “Go!”
+You will never see more than on my trips.
+And this will be something you will never regret.

 Videos from Footsteps of Paul Trip March 2019